hackatbrown-workshops/intro-to-chrome-extensions/README.md

 #### 9)
-Take a look at how to update your status using Twit --- also make sure you have a Twitter account, that your account is connected with your phone, and that you get your consumer_key/consumer_secret/access_token/access_token_secret by visiting https://apps.twitter.com/
+Take a look at how to update your status using Twit --- also make sure you have a Twitter account, that your account is connected to your phone, and that you get your consumer_key/consumer_secret/access_token/access_token_secret by visiting https://apps.twitter.com/